noalorette/petprep/docs/outputs.rst

 Confounds
 ---------
-The :abbr:`BOLD (blood-oxygen level dependent)` signal measured with fMRI is a mixture of fluctuations of both neuronal and non-neuronal origin.
+The PET signal is a mixture of fluctuations of both neuronal and non-neuronal origin.
-Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
-Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects).
+Non-neuronal fluctuations in PET data may appear as a result of head motion or scanner noise.
-For a detailed review of the possible sources of noise in the BOLD signal, refer to [Greve2013]_.

 *Confounds* (or nuisance regressors) are variables representing fluctuations with a potential non-neuronal origin.
-Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model)` and functional connectivity analyses.
+Such non-neuronal fluctuations may drive spurious results in PET data analysis.
-It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the GLM design matrix or regressing them out from the fMRI data - a procedure known as *denoising*.
+It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the GLM design matrix or regressing them out from the PET data - a procedure known as *denoising*.
-There is currently no consensus on an optimal denoising strategy in the fMRI community.
+There is currently no consensus on an optimal denoising strategy in the PET community.
 Rather, different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.